Not Going Out: Production

 Most of each episode was shot on set in front of an audience at Teddington Studios.
 There are two main sets: the flat/house and the bar/coffee shop that Lee frequently visits.
 Outdoor shots and real indoor location shots have also been used on occasion.
 The fourth and fifth series were shot at the BBC Television Centre.
 The sixth and seventh series saw filming return to Teddington Studios.
 International distribution is handled by Avalon who also produce the series.
 From Series 5 onwards, Not Going Out was produced in association with Lee Mack's own company, Arlo Productions (named after his son).
 The 2015 Christmas special was filmed on location in Wimbledon, in a department store, and was screened in London to record the laugh track.
-After Teddington Studios closed, series 8 was filmed at BBC Elstree Centre and series 9 and 10 were filmed at Pinewood Studios.
+After Teddington Studios closed, series 8 was filmed at BBC Elstree Centre and series 9-14 were filmed at Pinewood Studios.
+It is unknown where series 15 will be filmed as the Pinewood TV department will be shut down in 2025.

 In series 6, for the episode entitled Boat, production visited the Port of Ramsgate in Kent to film part of the episode where Lee's dad, Frank (Bobby Ball), has bought a boat and invites Lee and his friends down to Eastbourne for the weekend.
 When they arrive, the boat is not what everyone expected.

 The show is filmed in HDTV and, since series 4, airs simultaneously on BBC One HD.
 Previous to this, the show was not simulcast on BBC HD, but shown on BBC HD 30 minutes after the BBC One airing.